 I need to know ahead of time what I’m making for dinner and be sure I have everything I’m going to need.
 Planning all the dinners at the beginning of the week has been a life changing experience.

-The Daily Joy Planner.
+The Everyday Joy Planner.

 All of these habits and exercises are important for keeping my mental, physical and spiritual health at it’s best.
 Keeping track of all these things can feel like a lot, even when using a weekly planner.
 This is why I not only switched to a daily planner, but I created my own to intentionally incorporate all of these things into each and every day.